 - 2. The response measures taken by the Company for interest and exchange rate fluctuations and changes in the inflation rate: - (1) The pricing, collection and payments for trade receivables and payables are mainly in USD along with one-basket currencies to reduce the effect of exchange rate fluctuation on the overall revenues. - (2) All derivative transactions the Company has currently undertaken are intended to hedge against foreign currency assets and liabilities shown on the balance sheet.
 As required by "Procedures for Derivatives Trading," the Company transacts financial instruments with banks and evaluates gains and losses on a regular basis to ensure that hedges remain effective in minimizing interest rate and exchange rate impacts on income. - (3) The Company maintains close interactions with banks and conducts regular assessments to secure the best borrowing rates, and therefore reduces impact of interest rate variations on income. - (4) The Company gathers regular information on exchange rate, interest rate, and the financial market.
 Meetings are held where appropriate to discuss the best course of action.
-In the occurrence of extreme market events, the executive management will be notified immediately for proper actions. - (5)In light of recent disasters caused by extreme weather conditions and the dramatic changes of interest rates and exchange rates around the world, it is increasingly important for businesses to source supplies that are stable and reasonably priced.
+In the occurrence of extreme market events, the executive management will be notified immediately for proper actions. - (5)In light of Geopolitical conflicts continue and recent disasters caused by extreme weather conditions and the dramatic changes of interest rates and exchange rates around the world, it is increasingly important for businesses to source supplies that are stable and reasonably priced.
 To address this challenge, MiTAC has been monitoring changes in the market and making procurement plans in advance so that suppliers have ample time to find alternative materials or make advance purchases at their discretion.
 As most of the material supply chains are affected more or less by prolonged delivery, it has become apparent that the Company must devote greater attention to creating demand, exploring ways to reduce risks, managing uncertainties involving prolonged delivery and shortage of labor, easing inventory control, and adjusting cost control for non-production materials.
 Meanwhile, distributors may carry additional inventory as a response to mitigate the impact on the Company's profit due to supply disruptions or volatile costs. - (II) The Company's policy regarding high-risk investments, highly leveraged investments, loans to others, endorsements, guarantees, and derivative transactions; the main reasons for the profits/losses generated thereby; and response measures to be taken in the future: - 1.MiTAC does not engage in high-risk and highly leveraged investments. - 2.
 Funds were loaned to others in accordance with the "Procedures for Loaning Funds to Others".
-At the end of 2022 and as of March 31, 2023, the balance of the Company and its subsidiaries' loans to others was NT\$47,324,255 thousand and NT\$43,914,903 thousand, respectively. - 3.Endorsement/guarantees in favor of third parties were undertaken in accordance with the "Procedure for Undertaking Endorsements/Guarantees".
-At the end of 2022 and as of March 31, 2023, the balance of the Company and its subsidiaries' endorsements/guarantees amounted to NT\$673,573 thousand and NT\$1,124,620 thousand, respectively. - 4.
-Derivatives transactions are conducted in accordance with "Procedures for Derivatives Trading"
+The loan objects and amounts were in compliance with relevant laws and regulations. - 3.Endorsement/guarantees in favor of third parties were undertaken in accordance with the "Procedures for Endorsements and Guarantees".
+The endorsement/guarantee objects and amounts are in compliance with relevant laws and regulations. - 4.Derivatives transactions are conducted in accordance with "Procedures for Derivatives Trading".
+Transactions in derivative financial products are all for the purpose of hedging.